'Please offer me a seat' - Public transport badge for people with invisible disabilities launched

+Public transport users in Donegal are being asked to play their part in a campaign to make sure that seats are offered to those with disabilities.

-Transport for Ireland (TFI), along with Invisible Disability Ireland, is today (Sunday August 28) launching the “Please Offer Me a Seat” Badge and Card for people with invisible disabilities to use when using public transport.
+Transport for Ireland (TFI), along with Invisible Disability Ireland, has launched the “Please Offer Me a Seat” Badge and Card for people with invisible disabilities to use when using public transport.

 If a passenger with an invisible disability has difficulty standing while using public transport, the badge or card will help them to subtly alert fellow passengers that they would welcome being offered a seat.
 Some examples of invisible disabilities are fibromyalgia, autism, head injuries, chronic pain, poor balance and multiple sclerosis, along with other conditions.